 - Clear card debt prior to the 0% ends, or you will pay a large rate of interest.

-– Don’t balance transfers or withdraw cash– it is not normally at the cheap price.
+- Don’t balance transfers or withdraw cash– it is not normally at a cheap price.

 Many often forget their overdraft is a debt too.
 If you have multiple debts, write a list of what you owe, then see which costs most, adding up interest and fees for true costs.

-If your overdraft account’s one of the most pricey, make the minimal repayments on other debts to focus incoming cash on your overdraft account.
+If your overdraft account’s one of the most pricey, make the minimum repayments on other debts to focus incoming cash on your overdraft account.

 Having overdrafts and savings is not a suitable option.
 Think of it and repay your overdraft account today.
 You can always use your overdraft for rainy days.